Abbey Caldwell: 2025

 She was selected for the 800 metres at the 2025 World Athletics Indoor Championships in Nanjing in March 2025.
 She won the 800 metres title at the Australian Athletics Championships on 13 April 2025 in Perth in a time of 2:00.51, finishing ahead of Claudia Hollingsworth.

 At the Diamond League opener in Xiamen, Caldwell lowered ran a new Oceanic record in the 100 m to 2:32.94, finishing second behind Faith Kipyegon.
 In May 2025, she was named as a challenger for the short distance category at the 2025 Grand Slam Track event in Philadelphia.
 On 6 June 2025, she finished third over 1500 metres at the 2025 Golden Gala in Rome, part of the 2025 Diamond League, running 3:59.32.
 She set a new personal best at the 2025 Kamila Skolimowska Memorial, in Poland, with a run of 1:57.70 for the 800 metres.
 She was a semi-finalist in the women's 800 metres at the 2025 World Athletics Championships in Tokyo, Japan.

+2026

+Caldwell ran a meeting record 4:02.62 to win the 1500 metres at the Perth Track Classic on 14 February 2026, finishing ahead of Nozomi Tanaka.
+In March, Caldwell bettered her own meet record to win the 800 m in a time of 2:00.04 at the Adelaide Invitational.
+Caldwell was third across the line in the 1500 metres at the 2026 Australian Championships on 10 April, in a controversial race finish that saw Jessica Hull fall, and Claudia Hollingsworth finish first with Sarah Billings second and initially declared the winner before Hollingsworth was reinstated.
+On 12 April, she defeated Hollingsworth to retain her Australian national title over 800 metres, running 1:58.57.
+The following month, Caldwell moved to second on the Australian all-time list for the 1500 metres with a run of 3:56.12 to place third at the 2026 Shanghai Diamond League.
+The following week, she won the 1500 m in 3:57.26 at the 2026 Xiamen Diamond League.
+On 14 July, Caldwell led Hollingsworth in an Australian one-two over 1500 metres at the István Gyulai Memorial, in Budapest.
+On 1 August, they were joined by Jess Hull in an Australian 1-2-3 in the mile run at the 2026 Commonwealth Games, with Caldwell leading the trio across the line for the gold medal.
+At the 2026 Diamond League Final in Brussels in September, she placed seventh over 1500 metres.
+The following week, she placed sixth over 1500 m at the inaugural World Ultimate Championship in Budapest.